Purpose

 • Text message coaching: by texting START to 36072.

 My Life My Quit is a vaping/tobacco cessation service specially designed to assist Utah teens age 13 to 17.
-Parental consent is collected at the time services are requested.
+Starting May 1, 2024, teens no longer need parental consent to use coaching services.
+Nicotine Replacement Therapy (NRT) is not provided to youth.
 More information can be found at MyLifeMyQuit.org.

 A little inspiration goes a long way.
 If you’re somebody who has quit using tobacco products, help inspire others to do the same by sharing your quit story here: https://waytoquit.org/share-your-quit/.